marionettejs/backbone.marionette/docs/marionette.collectionview.md

 ### Child Event Bubbling

-When a child view triggers an event, that event will bubble up one level to the parent collection view.
+The collection view is able to monitor and act on events on any children they own using [`childViewEvents`](./events.md#explicit-event-listeners) and [`childViewTriggers`](./events.md#triggering-events-on-child-events).
+Additionally when a child view triggers an event, that [event will bubble up](./events.md#event-bubbling) one level to the parent collection view.
 For an example:

 ```javascript
 var Mn = require('backbone.marionette');